Tencent/cherry-markdown/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Others
-about: Suggest an idea for this project
+about: If none of them are in other ranges, please use this to illustrate.
-title: '[Others]'
+title: '[padding-no-confirmed]'
 labels: ''
 assignees: ''